First 3D reconstruction of a blast furnace using muography: Conclusion

 \section{Conclusion}

 We performed a muography experiment on a blast furnace of ArcelorMittal and obtained the first 3D image of it.
-We hoped to be able to clearly distinguish the location of the cohesive zone, which turns out to be the key of the furnace's productivity.
+We clearly distinguished the location of the cohesive zone, which turns out to be the key of the furnace productivity.
 The 3D reconstruction of the density distribution was a great success.
-We used an inversion program on our measured muon data using Markov chain Monte Carlo (MCMC).
-This algorithm is stable (few variations between 2 identical models) and rather fast even with a large number of recorded models.
-The results of the 3D inversion with the use of CORSIKA or Tang \citep{tang_muon_2006} models of theorical flux show that the opacity estimates are strongly influenced in the regions of zenith angle between 70 and 90° and especially for the areas of low opacity.
-As a reminder, the theoretical flux of CORSIKA is also dependent on atmospheric conditions and must be adapted to the season when the acquisitions were made.
-An uncertainty of 10$\%$ on the flux leads to an error of 4$\%$ on the opacity.
+We used an inversion program on our measured muon data using Markov chain Monte Carlo.
+This algorithm is stable (few variations between 2 identical models) and rather fast even with a large number of recorded models: consistent for operators to see changes several times a day.
+The results of the 3D inversion with the use of CORSIKA or Tang \citep{tang_muon_2006} models of theoretical flux show that the opacity estimates are strongly influenced by the theoretical flux model choice in the regions of zenith angle between 70 and 90° and especially for the areas of low opacity.
+The theoretical flux of CORSIKA is also dependent on atmospheric conditions and is adapted to the season when the acquisitions were made.
 The 3D images obtained are only an average of the density distribution but are quite realistic and validated by the operators of the blast furnaces studied.
 The density contrasts are obvious, especially for the shell and the cohesive zone which are clearly distinguishable.
 We could monitor the activity inside the BF.
-Indeed, we have evaluated the effect of the atmospheric pressure variation on the measured muon flux and we are able to correct it for this impact.
-The measured and corrected flux seems to be sensitive to the coke rate variations in the cohesive zone too.
+We have evaluated the effect of the atmospheric pressure variation on the measured muon flux and we are able to correct it for this impact.
+The measured and corrected flux seems to be sensitive to the coke rate variations in the cohesive zone (especially during high pressure period).
 All these elements related to the composition or the shape of the cohesive zone may allow the blast furnace operators to adapt their material loading according to the state of this zone.
 Further improvements to the method are under study. \\

 \acknowledgments